 Pick and Plant Native Species

-What’s great about native plants is that they’re not invasive, meaning that they don’t spread quickly and hog resources from your other greens.
+What’s great about native plants is that they’re not invasive, meaning they don’t spread quickly and hog resources from your other greens.
 This way, you can minimize your worries about your plants not getting enough nutrients.
 You can find native plants from your local nursery.

 Make the Most Out of Less